Alpha Progression

 The most important thing in strength training is progression.
 You need to progress as well as you can in each training session to effectively build muscle and strength in the long run.

-One of the best-known and best methods is the so-called double progression.
+One of the best-known and best methods is so-called double progression.
 This method is a time-tested approach, first mentioned in 1911 by weightlifter Alan Calvert.

-This is realistic to achieve without a (significant) drop in repetitions.
+This is realistic to achieve without a (significant) drop in reps.
 Consequently, you can increase the weight here with a constant number of reps or use only a tiny repetition range of, e.g., 8-10.

 The progression recommendations of the Alpha Progression app are based on double progression.
 So you can easily use double progression to build muscle and steadily get stronger.